Quantitative ergodicity for the symmetric exclusion process with stationary initial data: Reduction to the two species SEP with annihilation

 where $\xi^{x,y}$ has been defined in \eqref{1.2} and

 \end{lemma}

-The process generated by \eqref{2.2}, that will be referred to as the \emph{two species SEP with annihilation}, can be described by visualizing sites $x$ where $\xi_x=-1$ as occupied by anti-particles and sites $x$ where $\xi_x=1$ occupied by particles.
-The dynamics then amounts to the following rules: particles and anti-particles evolve following two independent SEP and when a particle jumps over a anti-particle, or conversely a anti-particle jumps over a particle, the two particles are annihilated.
+The process generated by \eqref{2.2}, that will be referred to as the \emph{two species SEP with annihilation}, can be described by visualizing the sites $x$ where $\xi_x=-1$ as occupied by anti-particles and the sites $x$ where $\xi_x=1$ occupied by particles.
+Particles and anti-particles evolve following two independent SEP and when a particle jumps over a anti-particle, or conversely a anti-particle jumps over a particle, the two particles are annihilated.
 It can be therefore seen as kinetic model corresponding to the reaction $\textrm{anti-particle} + \textrm{particle} \mapsto \emptyset$.
 As we show in the next section, an analysis of this dynamics yields an upper bound for the Ornstein distance between two SEP with different initial data.